 Find the right setup for your shower with our guide to shower heads and shower sets.
 From water pressure to finishes, we ensure all of our bathroom plumbing is made to last.
-We've partnered with Brooklyn-based plumbing company Watermark to offer bath faucets and shower sets crafted here in America.
+We've partnered with Brooklyn-based plumbing company Watermark to offer quality bath faucets and shower sets.
 Our shower sets and shower heads are sold separately, so you can create a customized solution for your bath.
 See our guide below to get started.

 Our standard shower sets consist of two main pieces: a shower arm and a knob or lever control panel.
 We also offer several options that include a handshower and/or a tub faucet.
 When you're shopping for a shower set, you'll notice a price and function difference between the two main types: thermostatic and pressure-balanced.